 Many tend to view mistakes or embarrassments as evidence of failure or incompetence.
-Yet, simple errors—like forgetting an appointment, being late for a meeting, or accidentally sharing unconfirmed information (as some test questions may suggest)—are actually our best teachers.
+Yet, simple errors—like forgetting an appointment, being late for a meeting, or accidentally sharing unconfirmed information—are actually our best teachers.
 They are "daily challenges" that build our life experience index.

 Instead of viewing a mistake as a negative endpoint, consider it a **valuable data point.** Every small error reveals a weakness in your personal system, whether related to planning, stress management, or communication.